awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Kinesis Firehose Developer Guide](http://alpha-docs-aws.amazon.com/firehose/latest/dev/)\.
+For more information, see the [Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/)\.

 ------